CrabExcavator/player/README.md

     + dynamic load module

 + ~~audio ouput demo~~
++ refactor
+    + some logic code in driver should put in VideoOutput && AudioOutput
+    + concrete operation with frame should put in filter
+    + Output && Stream should both have chain
++ error code
 + video sync with audio
 + serializer
 + config
 + ao & vo reconfig
++ play list
 + REPL
 + osd
 + seek